mongodb/specifications/source/connection-string/connection-string-spec.rst

 7. URL decode the auth database.
 In this example, the auth database is ``admin``.

+8. Validate the `database contains no prohibited characters`_.

-8. Validate, split, and URL decode the connection options.
+9. Validate, split, and URL decode the connection options.
 In this example, the connection options are ``{w: 1}``.

 ---
 Q&A